 Not the capital of Russia, but home to the University of Idaho.
 Moscow is a thriving town that burst with energy from students at several nearby colleges and universities.
 Median home prices are strong because of the demand-driven from university professionals and the commerce it provides.
 With Washington State University only 15 minutes away, sports fans will also find plenty of opportunities to partake in the rivalry.

-4 Ways to Get a Great Deal on a Home Anywhere in New Mexico
+4 Ways to Get a Great Deal on a Home Anywhere in Idaho

 1. Find a Great Real Estate Agent